US and Iran dig in and ramp up threats as war rages with no end in sight

 US and Iranian leaders trade threats

 At the Pentagon, Hegseth warned that Tuesday “will be yet again our most intense day of strikes inside Iran: The most fighters, the most bombers, the most strikes, intelligence more refined and better than ever.”
-He said “the last 24 hours have seen Iran fire the lowest amount of missiles they have fired yet.”
+He added that the last 24 hours had seen the fewest Iranian missiles fired since the start of the war.

-Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said U.S. forces hit more than 5,000 targets, and that their objectives included striking “deeper into Iran's military and industrial base.”
+Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said U.S. forces hit more than 5,000 targets.

-Witnesses reported hearing several explosions in Tehran in the afternoon as Israel commenced a new wave of airstrikes.
-Many shops were shuttered.
+The Pentagon separately said Tuesday that about 140 U.S. service members have been wounded since the start of the war.
+It said the “vast majority” of the injuries were minor, with 108 service members having already returned to duty.
+Eight U.S. service members have been “severely injured,” and seven have been killed.

 Iran's leaders have remained defiant after days of heavy strikes targeting the country's leadership, military, ballistic missiles and disputed nuclear program.
 Iran's parliament speaker, Mohammad Bagher Qalibaf, said on X that Iran was “definitely not looking for a ceasefire.”